 There is a lot of hope for the future of online education.
-The e-learning market had a value of just about $200 billion in 2019.
-The global e-learning market will reach approximately $400 billion by 2026.
-Other data predict the market will rise at a 20 percent compound annual growth rate during the forecast period of 2022-2028, above the 2021 value of $315 billion.
+The e-learning market had a value of just about $252 billion in 2021.
+The global e-learning market will reach approximately $374.3 billion by 2026.
+Other data predict a compound annual growth rate of 20 percent during the forecast period of 2022–2028, in addition to the 2021 value of $315 billion.

 - The global e-learning market is projected to grow by $200 billion by 2026.

 - The European e-learning market is projected to grow by $28.36 billion by 2024.